Rugby: Blues set for more big changes with CEO and high-performance manager under pressure

 Positivity around the Blues has long been in short supply but since NZ Rugby made the drastic decision to step in and regain control, there is a growing sense this troubled franchise may finally get its act together.

-With factions between the private arm and provincial unions removed, the board's first, and most public, step was to overrule Tana Umaga's mid-season reappointment and instill Leon MacDonald head coach.
+With factions between the private arm and provincial unions removed, the board's first, and most public, step was to overrule Tana Umaga's mid-season reappointment and instil Leon MacDonald head coach.

-What could have been incredibly messy was handled with tact and dignity.

-The board could have ploughed on as they were, risking another muddled season as the worst New Zealand team.
-Instead, they opted for change.
+The board could have ploughed on as it was, risking another muddled season as the worst New Zealand team.
+Instead, it opted for change.

 MacDonald comes highly-regarded in all quarters and his decision to retain Umaga – the pair having worked together previously with the New Zealand under-20s – as defence coach signals a harmonious group.